nickspinale/bigword/README.md

 # bigword

-Fixed-size bit-vectors as wrapped Integers, using GHC.TypeLits.
+Fixed-size bit-vectors as wrapped Integers, using `GHC.TypeLits`.
 Inspired by the [largeword](https://hackage.org/packages/largeword) package by Dominic Steinitz.

 ### Motivation